claytonjwong/reading/README.md

 * acquire clearer / faster comprehension
 	* conceptualize phrases of words by imagining what the group of words mean
 		* transfer data to the right side of your brain for parallel processing
-		* imagine whole, complex ideas at once, as a single cohensive thought
+		* imagine whole, complex ideas at once, as a single, cohesive thought
 	* distinct pieces of information are whole units of meaning ( ideas which can be visualized / conceptualized )
 		* actively seek conceptual units of information
 			* *not* smooth, consistent flows of evenly distributed data